sfxon/betterTime/docs/access-control.md

 1. User Level
 2. Team Level

-The relation between the to parts is defined like this:
+The relation between the two parts is defined like this:

 * A **User** can access his own private data.
 * A **User** can be assigend to a team.